How do out of network benefits work?

 Yes!
 Depending on availability, we can do both regular 50 minute sessions and incorporate intensive sessions as needed.

-How many intensive EMDR sessions will I need?
+How many intensive sessions will I need?

 This varies quite a lot person to person and unfortunately I can’t ethically give a blanket recommendation.
 Some people may see enough reduction in symptoms after one intensive session to decide they don’t need more.
 This is most common with a single “shock trauma,” e.g. a traumatic car crash, traumatic childbirth, etc. The vast majority of people presenting with issues that are more deeply interwoven into their histories and experiences (e.g. attachment trauma, childhood trauma, persistent anxiety, people-pleasing tendencies, recovering from abusive relationships) will benefit from multiple intensive sessions.
 We can be flexible with frequency depending on your desired frequency, life demands, finances, and other considerations.